codemagic-ci-cd/codemagic-docs/content/building/scheduling.md

 Saved schedules for each app are displayed in the **Scheduled builds** section on the right sidebar in app settings.
 If you no longer need the schedule, you can delete it by hovering on the schedule and clicking the trash bin icon.

-Builds that are triggered from a schedule are marked with "scheduled" on the **Builds** page and have "Schedule" as the trigger in build overview.
+Builds that are triggered from a schedule are marked with "scheduled" on the **Builds** page and have "Schedule" as the trigger in the build overview.

 Note that the user who is the author of the commit that is built is counted as an active user.
 Read more about [how we count active users](../teams/users).